Buddy Isles Jr.

 Buddy Isles Jr. (born 1989 or 1990) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 11 Chevrolet for Vandyke Racing Performance.
+He last competed in the zMAX CARS Tour, driving the No. 11 Chevrolet for Vandyke Racing Performance.
 Isles races the No. 11 as a tribute to the "Flying No. 11" previously driven by Ray Hendrick.

 Isles previously worked as a fabricator for ThorSport Racing and the No. 88 driven by Matt Crafton in 2015, and is the owner of Buddy Isles Tire and Automotive.

 Isles has also competed in series such as the Virginia Late Model Triple Crown Series, the I-95 Late Model Challenge, the Ultimate Street Stock East Region, and the NASCAR Weekly Series.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)